KevinAlberto01/ROS2/7.Publisher/1.Python/README.md

 whe you create a new file,you create a new file you create here a new execute table, you need to do call convert

 colcon build --symlink-install

+ros2 interface show example_interfaces/msg/String -command line with ros2 and it can help you find the interfaces so you can print on the screen once inside a specific message

+so its show you the type and simply name

+with ros2 node list - we can see the nodes are already running ros2 topic list -show all the topics on your graph

+ros2 topic echo /robot_news - to print the information whatś coming